-Making a Difference is a free program designed for adolescents 11 to 13 years old.
-In a relaxed environment, adolescents will explore facts and feelings related to sexuality.
-Material is presented through presentations, activities, and games.
+Making a Difference is a free program designed for adolescents ages 12 to 14.
+In a relaxed environment, youth will explore facts and feelings related to sexuality.
+Material is presented through presentations, activities, videos, and games.

 - Sexually transmitted diseases, including HIV/AIDS

 - Skills to improve communication when pressured

 Making a Difference Teachers

 Facilitators of the program are health educators, nurses, and counselors.
 The goal is to help families feel comfortable communicating about the difficult subject of sexuality.

 This 8-hour youth program is typically divided into two or three shorter sessions that will be held at the same location throughout the week.
 Healthy snacks are provided during each session.
 Participants must be present for all classes in the series to complete the program.
 Those who complete the entire program will receive a $10 Target gift card.
 A consent form must be signed by a parent/adult caregiver on or before the first class.
 The consent form is included on the online registration form.

 - Barstow Class (3/28 and 3/29) Register Here

 Should Johnson County Schools be canceled due to snow, ice or other inclement weather, the Making a Difference class will be canceled and rescheduled at a later date.

 If you have questions or are interested in hosting a Making a Difference program, please contact: